mfliedner/tafelspitz/README.md

 I am planning to improve and expand this project in the future.
 Here are some of the next steps

-#### Separation of reservations in past and upcoming

-only past reservations will allow reviews

-upcoming reservations can be changed and cancelled

 #### Search based on location and additional criteria

 auto-complete search extended to cities (culled from address); drop-down